fantasy11coin/hostmasternode/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package hostmasternoded/hostmasternode-qt for Debian-based Linux systems.
-If you compile hostmasternoded/hostmasternode-qt yourself, there are some useful files here.
+This directory contains files used to package fantasy11d/fantasy11-qt for Debian-based Linux systems.
+If you compile fantasy11d/fantasy11-qt yourself, there are some useful files here.

-## hostmasternode: URI support ##
+## fantasy11: URI support ##

-hostmasternode-qt.desktop  (Gnome / Open Desktop)
+fantasy11-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install hostmasternode-qt.desktop
+	sudo desktop-file-install fantasy11-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your hostmasternode-qt binary to `/usr/bin` and the `../../share/pixmaps/hostmasternode128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your fantasy11-qt binary to `/usr/bin` and the `../../share/pixmaps/fantasy11128.png` to `/usr/share/pixmaps`

-hostmasternode-qt.protocol (KDE)
+fantasy11-qt.protocol (KDE)